(510) 545-6515 — Free Consultation

 Mistaken Identity

 Loss prevention officers make mistakes.
 Surveillance cameras are grainy.
 Descriptions are generic.
-We run our own investigation — pulling footage, interviewing witnesses, challenging every identification.
-The prosecution has to prove it was you, and we make them work for it.
+I run my own investigation — pulling footage, interviewing witnesses, challenging every identification.
+The prosecution has to prove it was you, and I make them work for it.

 Civil Compromise (PC 1377-1378)